-What is BioSAXS and why it is important?
+What is BioSAXS and why is it important?

 Click here to view the poster.

-Q. Why BioSAXS is important for us?
+Q. Why is BioSAXS important for us?

-X-ray are a type of electromagnetic radiation whose wavelength (0.1-10nm) is much smaller than that of visible light (380-
+X-rays are a type of electromagnetic radiation whose wavelength (0.1-10nm) is much smaller than that of visible light (380-

 740nm).
-X-ray are used for the experiment to probe the sample at high (up to atomic) resolution since the theoretical attainable resolution is associated with the wavelength of the light used.
-In particular, BioSAXS requires smaller X-ray wavelength (so-called, hard X-ray) not only to obtain high-resolution information but also to minimize radiation damage of the sample.
+X-rays are used in the experiment to probe the sample at high (up to atomic) resolution since the theoretical attainable resolution is related to the wavelength of the light used.
+In particular, BioSAXS requires smaller wavelengths of X-rays (so-called, hard X-rays) not only to obtain high-resolution information but also to minimize radiation damage to the sample.
 Most biological samples are stable in water.
-However higher wavelength X-ray (so-called, soft X-ray) generates radicals in water, causing radiation damages to the sample.
+However, higher wavelength X-rays (so-called, soft X-rays) generate radicals in water, causing radiation damage to the sample.
 The X-ray wavelength used at SSRL BL4-2 is typically 0.1-2.0 nm.
+As shown in the figures above (see next Q&A for more details about BioSAXS experiments), weaker X-ray scattering signals must be recorded during the BioSAXS experiment.
+This requires a strong, high quality, and tunable X-ray beam.
+Synchrotron radiation (of SSRL!) is an ideal X-ray source for BioSAXS experiments.

 Q. How is BioSAXS experiment performed?